After Oven and Stovetops, Griddles are the most used kitchen appliance and we all would agree to its good-for-everytime convenience.

 - The warm water you use for cleaning the surface should not be of boiling state or else you can do it unnecessary harm instead of benefit.

 - Do not use the store-bought chemical products for the cleaning, the homemade tips can do a lot better than that.

 There is one thing that I want to mention on purpose is the kind suggestion for the material of the griddle.
 That should be nonstick all in all.

 Plus, it would be of importance if you want little hustle of cookware essentials in your kitchen to get started, just like me.

 I have divided the workload of my griddle with a very amazing Blue Diamond pan that I use alternatively with the griddle.
 It saves my griddle from another pump of grease.

-Check out all about the Blue Diamond pans
+Check out these top Blue Diamond pans:

 Repeating because necessary, save the electrical connections of the griddle from the water contact.
 Because if not taken care of, it can spark awfully the next time you switch the plug in the socket.
 Thank you!

 Last update on 2022-09-02 / Affiliate links / Images from Amazon Product Advertising API